This Factsheet explains how we consider complaints when you (or the person on behalf of you) may have a legal remedy available in the Courts.

 The law which applies when it appears that a complainant has the option of pursuing a legal remedy against a public body

-The Public Services Ombudsman (Wales) Act 2019 says that the Ombudsman cannot investigate complaints of maladministration or service failure against public bodies if you (or the person on behalf of you) may have a legal remedy available through the Courts.
+The Public Services Ombudsman (Wales) Act 2019 says that we cannot investigate complaints of maladministration or service failure against public bodies if you (or the person on behalf of you) may have a legal remedy available through the Courts.

-The exception to this rule is if the Ombudsman is satisfied that the circumstances of your case mean that it is not reasonable to expect you to take or to have taken legal action.
-If so, the Ombudsman may investigate complaints of maladministration or service failure about public bodies in Wales in the usual way.
+The exception to this rule is if we are satisfied that the circumstances of your case mean that it is not reasonable to expect you to take or to have taken legal action.
+If so, we may investigate complaints of maladministration or service failure about public bodies in Wales in the usual way.
 More information available at our ‘What we do when we get your complaint about a public body in Wales’ Factsheet, on the ‘Factsheet’ page, under the ‘About Us’ tab.